 The Benefits of Eating Organic Foods

-Due to these farming techniques organic produce does not last for months in cold storage like commercially grown produce.
+Due to these farming techniques, organic produce does not last for months in cold storage like commercially grown produce.
 Organic foods rot and decay at a natural rate.
-When purchasing organic fruits and vegetables they are always fresher and contain greater nutrient levels - even if they may look smaller or misshapen compared to those you find in the supermarket (remember - this is how food is supposed to look, not large and conforming to a particular shape).
+When purchasing organic fruits and vegetables, they are always fresher and contain greater nutrient levels - even if they may look smaller or misshapen compared to those you find in the supermarket (remember - this is how food is supposed to look, not large and conforming to a particular shape).

 Organic farming is also better for the environment.
 These farming techniques use less energy, increase soil fertility, reduce soil erosion, conserve water, and reduce pollution.
 Organic farms are usually smaller and closer to resellers due to the spoil rate of the food.
 This means that the carbon footprint of the food to the consumer is far smaller than foods that are grown interstate or overseas and have to travel great distances before they hit the plate.

 Unfortunately, many people state the reason that they do not make the switch from conventional to organic foods is due to organic foods being a higher price.
-Once we start thinking of the benefits to our health, the environment, the farmer, society and future generations it is much easier to see that the benefits of eating organic foods far outweigh the costs.
-A good example of this benefit to cost ratio can be seen in Mediterranean countries where farming their own produce or buying at farmers markets is far greater than in Australia.
-On average people in these countries spend a far greater percentage of their income on food and their food quality is better compared to Western countries, but their rates of chronic lifestyle diseases like heart disease, diabetes, cancer and mental health issues are far less.
+Once we start thinking of the benefits to our health, the environment, the farmer, society and future generations, it is much easier to see that the benefits of eating organic foods far outweigh the costs.
+A good example of this benefit-to-cost ratio can be seen in Mediterranean countries where farming their own produce or buying at farmer's markets is far greater than in Australia.
+On average, people in these countries spend a far greater percentage of their income on food, and their food quality is better compared to Western countries, but their rates of chronic lifestyle diseases like heart disease, diabetes, cancer and mental health issues are far less.